 A variety of datapoints within the secondary data analysis related to economic security, employment, and financial indicators.
-The 2021 unemployment rate in Talladega County was higher than the state average.
-Individuals within Talladega County were also more likely to live in poverty when compared to the Alabama benchmark.
-In many counties, the poverty rates for Black/African American and Hispanic populations greatly exceeded the poverty rates for white populations.
-Lastly, the median household income in Talladega County was lower than the state benchmark of \$52,035.
-The social determinants of health (SDOH) were identified as a priority identified within the 2020 Alabama State Health Assessment.
+The 2021 unemployment rate in Jefferson County was higher than the state average.
+The poverty rates for Black/African American and Hispanic populations greatly exceeded the poverty rates for white populations.

+The social determinants of health (SDOH) were identified as a priority identified within the 2020 Alabama State Health Assessment and within one assessment within Jefferson County.